Last updated 17 September 2005.

 It does not currently support drawing pictures (because of the resolution issue) or drawing or moving sprites; it also does yet not fully support GBASIC or BASIC; and you can't use cartridges or cartridge ROM dumps with it.

 No, because Tutti doesn't emulate the 9995, so it can't run the object code.
 Never fear, because since I like the games so much, I might port them to the 64 anyway separately of Tutti.

 Eventually.
-'Till then, you're limited to direct mode execution of selected commands -- see the Programming Section which in the keywords list indicates which ones are simulated in Tutti.
+'Till then, you're limited to direct mode execution of selected commands (in this version, MENU NEW CLS SCREEN()).

 Note that because the SCELL() hack for getting into the Tomy OS depends on oddiments of the Tutor's internal memory organisation, undocumented tricks like that will probaby never be supported.
 Mercifully, this little backdoor is just about unheard-of in Tutor programs except around Wizard Kludgefinders (tip of the hat to James Host).

 Yes, to some degree.
 The internal paint box will probably be fully, or at least largely supported, when I figure out the raster issue.
 Even if I don't support actually *drawing* pictures in GRAPHIC mode, I do plan to support allowing you to draw images in Doodle!, for example, and import them into GRAPHIC mode.
 Sprite editing will eventually be supported since there are no raster issues impeding that.